ghiscoding/multiple-select-vanilla/README.md

 <meta http-equiv="Content-Security-Policy" content="default-src 'self';style-src 'self' data:; img-src * 'self' data: https:; require-trusted-types-for 'script'; trusted-types dompurify">
 ```

+> [!NOTE]
-> **Note** that in our demo we are actually adding `unsafe-inline` simply because we are using Vite (which is not CSP compliant in Dev mode), but the library should work nonetheless without `unsafe-inline`.
+> in our demo we are only adding `unsafe-inline` simply because we are using Vite (which is not CSP compliant in Dev mode), but the library should work nonetheless without `unsafe-inline`.

 ### Installation / Structure